 Incorrect knowledge is when we think we know something, but are actually wrong.
 Conceptualization, delusion, or fantasy (vikalpa) is a condition in which our mind creates a perception that is not based on actual fact.
 A large portion of our thoughts is fantasies and images that are not based on reality.
-Our mind has the ability to create entire imaginary worlds.
+Our mind has the ability to create entire imaginary worlds, based in illusions (viparyaya).

 In order to bring awareness to the back, we can practice the pose with our back to a wall (or a corner of a wall).
 Then, we can use our sense of touch to understand the positioning of our back.
 By bringing awareness to our back, we can correct our incorrect knowledge, and learn how to equally stretch our front and back spine, and move from viparyaya to pramana.

 Such practice that cultivates awareness can develop valid knowledge about an important part of reality – our body.
 By correctly perceiving our body’s positioning in space and the various activities we do with it, we are opening the correct perception of what is right and wrong in other parts of our experience.
-Therefore, correct practice that is done with reflective observation can repair and provide us, through physical experience, a sense of distinction between right and wrong.
-Such a capability is the basis for establishing pramana – valid perception of reality.
+Therefore, a correct practice that is done with reflective observation can repair and provide us, through physical experience, a sense of distinction between right and wrong.
+It can help dispel invalid knowledge (viparyaya).
+Such a capability is the basis for establishing pramana – a valid perception of reality.

-Patanjali says: “valid knowledge is direct (pratyaksha), inferred (anumana) or proven as factual (agama).”
-When we start to practice, we have no direct perception based on sensory data and we have to rely on external evidence, that is, to listen to what the teacher tells us, or read books on yoga and learn from them (agama).
+Patanjali says about pramana: “valid knowledge is direct (pratyaksha), inferred (anumana) or proven as factual (agama).”
+When we start to practice, we have no direct perception based on sensory data and we also often have invalid knowledge (viparyaya).
+At this point we need to rely on external evidence, that is, to listen to what the teacher tells us, or read books on yoga and learn from them (agama).
 Later, when we begin to recognize the issue, we can draw conclusions or rationally infer about it (anumana).
 Only when we become skilled and mature can we reach a direct intuitive perception of the reality we experience (pratyaksha).